Our Portland Lactation Support Services

 Pricing & Insurance Info

-Insurance plans are required to cover up to 6 lactation visits, and more might be approved depending on your situation.
-Zoë is able to bill the following insurance plans directly: BCBS, Anthem, Cigna, Humana, PNOA, UHC multiplan, Aetna.
-Zoë is currently unable to bill: United Healthcare and Kaiser.
+Our lactation consultant is able to bill several insurance plans directly.
 Please follow this link to fill out a short form on The Lactation Network, to confirm whether your plan qualifies.

 Lactation Support Frequently Asked Questions